arttnba3/SumiOS/DevelopmentDiary.md

 The point of solving this problem came at the time I tried to remap the start 2M like what I did in `boot.S` and it crashed as what used to appear on the high mem.
 It told me that the problem should be in `boot_get_pgtable_map_pa()` and I finally found out that I forgot to set the attributes for upper-level entries.
 So I quickly fixed it and successfully come to the high men area.

+Next come to the most important part: `memory management`.
+I may take a long time to complete...

 - Fix the bug in memory mapping in booting stage.